davehague/audapolis/doc/feat/phase1_whisper_integration.md

 You are implementing Step 1.7 of Phase 1 for migrating from Vosk to Whisper.

 Current Context:
-- Step 1.6 created TranscriptionEngine bridge layer with unified interface
+- Step 1.6 created TranscriptionEngine with a unified interface
 - Existing transcription pipeline in server/app/transcribe.py calls transcribe_raw_data()
 - transcribe() function handles both single speaker and diarization workflows
 - process_audio() is the main entry point called by FastAPI endpoints